ChristianSi/lytspel/samples/alice.md

 'Then the words don't *fit* you,' said the King, looking round the court with a smile.
 There was a dead silence.

-'It's a pun!' the King added in an offended tone, and everybody laughed, 'Let the jury consider their verdict,' the King said, for about the twentieth time that day.
+'It's a pun!' the King added in an offended tone, and everybody laughed.
+'Let the jury consider their verdict,' the King said, for about the twentieth time that day.